typesafehub/conductr-doc/src/main/play-doc/developer/DeployingBundles.md

 You can also run, stop and unload bundles by using this plugin.
 This may be useful to support your development lifecycle without having to jump into the operator's CLI.

+> The host running sbt in this example must have access to the ConductR daemon ports.
+Please see  [[Cluster security considerations|ClusterSetupConsiderations#Cluster-security-considerations]] for further information on controlling cluster access.

 That is all that is required in essence, but as stated, you should read [`sbt-conductr`'s documentation](https://github.com/sbt/sbt-conductr/blob/master/README.md) as there are a few additional requirements, particularly if you are managing a Play 2.3 application.

 Now go and develop reactive applications or services for ConductR!